LSU-UE5/UE5-Materials/solid-material/README.md

 ##### `Step 10.`\|`UE5MAT`| :large_blue_diamond:

 Now select the texture sample with **T_WildGrass_BCH** and select the **RGB** pin at the top and drag it to **Base Color** in the material node.
 Now it is very important not to select the RGBA as we do not have a translucency in this material.
 We are packing a heigh map in the alpha channel and don't want it poluting the base color.
+Press the <kbd>Apply</kbd> button.

 ![attach _bch texture to base color](images/attachBaseColor.png)